 A turbojet is a little different from the other engines considered in this section because it is mainly intended to generate thrust.
-Turbine engines used to power ground vehicles, "turboprop" engines used to spin an aircraft propeller, and "turboshaft" engines used to spin a helicopter rotor mainly generate torque.
+Turbine engines used to power ground vehicles or ships, "turboprop" engines used to spin an aircraft propeller, and "turboshaft" engines used to spin a helicopter rotor mainly generate torque.

 "Closed" cycle turbine engines are used in powerplants and on large vessels.
 They may operate much like aircraft turboshafts, or they may be driven by compressed steam heated by an external thermal source.
 The steam then drives a turbine to provide power, and is finally cooled to be routed around to the intake of the compressor again.
 Closed cycle engines include secondary "heat exchangers" to draw some of the heat out of the exhaust of the turbine and preheat the input, improving energy efficiency.

-* One elegantly simple example of an open-cycle turbine-based heat engine is a solar power plant that may be built in the hot deserts of Australia.
-The design looks something like a big chimney, as tall as a skyscraper, that contains a set of turbines.
-The chimney is open at the bottom and is surrounded by a circular greenhouse-type structure in which the ceiling rises from the rim to the center.
-The sun heats up the air in the greenhouse; the hot air flows inward and then into the openings in bottom of the chimney, and rises up the chimney into the cooler air at the top, driving the turbines.
+* One elegantly simple example of an open-cycle turbine-based heat engine was a solar power plant proposed for the hot deserts of Australia.
+The design looked something like a big chimney, as tall as a skyscraper, that contained a set of turbines.
+The chimney was open at the bottom and was surrounded by a circular greenhouse-type structure in which the ceiling rises from the rim to the center.
+The sun heated up the air in the greenhouse; the hot air flowed inward and then into the openings in bottom of the chimney, and rose up the chimney into the cooler air at the top, driving the turbines.

 * Another interesting and unusual engine from a physics point of view is the "dipping bird" toy.
 This item consists of a bird with a glass body made of a tube with a head and beak on one end and a relatively large bulb on the other.
 The body pivots on a two-legged stand.
 The bulb is filled with a fluid that vaporizes easily at room temperature.